l-mathur/social-ai/README.md

 ## Example Applications

-This section includes representative works and will be continually updated.
+*Note: This section includes representative work and is being continually updated.*

 ### Health and Well-being